whiprandolph/bestseller/Part 4 - Closing Notes/Acknowledging Contradictions.md

 * Stories of healthy nation cruelty to enemies

-* Language -- Zapatistas talk about having "authorities"[xxx-ezln ramona san crist] and Martin Prechtel describes "lords and ladies" in the Tzutujil Maya.
+* Language -- Zapatistas talk about having "authorities"[xxx-ezln ramona san crist] and Martín Prechtel describes "lords and ladies" in the Tzutujil Maya.

 * pull examples from ODOC